gnmg7900/Data_Science_Portfolio/README.md

 # Data_Science_Portfolio

-Welcome to my Data Science portfolio!
-In this portfolio, you will find a collection of projects showcasing my skills in machine learning, deep learning, natural language processing, and various other data science techniques.
-These projects demonstrate my ability to collect, clean, and analyze data, as well as my proficiency in using various tools and libraries to build predictive models.
+Welcome to my Data Science portfolio!🚀

+This portfolio highlights my experience in applying data science techniques — including machine learning, deep learning, natural language processing, and data visualization — to solve real-world problems.
+The projects reflect my ability to design end-to-end workflows: from data collection and preprocessing to model development, evaluation, and deployment.